Connect with a certified trainer for free

 Recovery

-Full recovery from hamstring tendonitis can take up to six weeks.
+Full recovery from hamstring tendonitis of the hip can take up to six weeks.
 Most athletes feel substantially better after just several days of rest, but it’s important to take it slow.
 Don’t restart practicing your sport until you’re given the green light by your doctor or physical therapist.
 Because getting back into the game too soon makes your hamstring tendons vulnerable to re-injury, allowing for the necessary time to heal will be important in the long run.